advantage-development/Linux16.04-daemon/README.md

-# Welcome to the Advantage Daemon Download Page for Linux
+# Welcome to the Advantage Daemon Download for Linux
-# the Daemon is a Non-GUI Interface Used to Set-up Masternodes
+# the Daemon is a Non-GUI Interface Used to for Masternodes

 Instructions: